Bob McKillop: Family

-McKillop and his wife, Cathy, have three children, all of whom graduated from Davidson—Kerrin in 2003, Matt in 2006, and Brendan in 2011.
+McKillop and his wife, Cathy, have three children, all of whom graduated from Davidson—Kerrin in 2002, Matt in 2006, and Brendan in 2011.
 Matt played for his father from 2003 to 2006 and earned four varsity letters.
 After assisting former Wildcat player and assistant coach Jason Zimmerman at Emory University in Atlanta, Matt was named assistant coach to his father at Davidson in 2008, was elevated to associate head coach in 2016, and succeeded his father as Wildcats head coach in 2022.
 Brendan also played for his father at Davidson.

-All of McKillop's children married Davidson students; Kerrin married Henry Heil, Matt married former Wildcats tennis player Kelsey Linville, and Brenden married Keena Classen.
-McKillop has five grandchildren: Kerrin's children Maggie, Claire, and Jack Heil; and Matt's daughters Hazel and Rosie McKillop.
+All of McKillop's children married Davidson students; Kerrin married former Wildcats baseball player Henry Heil, Matt married former Wildcats tennis player Kelsey Linville, and Brenden married Keena Classen.
+McKillop has seven grandchildren: Kerrin's children Maggie, Claire, and Jack Heil; Matt's children Hazel, Rosie, and Charlie McKillop; and Brenden’s daughter Elsie McKillop.